MRtrix3/mrtrix3/docs/reference/scripts/dwipreproc.rst

 - **-readout_time time** Manually specify the total readout time of the input series (in seconds)

-- **-topup_images file** Provide an additional image series that is to be used exclusively by topup for estimating the inhomogeneity field (i.e. it will not form part of the output image series)
+- **-se_epi file** Provide an additional image series consisting of spin-echo EPI images, which is to be used exclusively by topup for estimating the inhomogeneity field (i.e. it will not form part of the output image series)

 - **-json_import JSON_file** Import image header information from an associated JSON file (may be necessary to determine phase encoding information)